Tutejszy777/PicoBrick/README.md

 # PicoBrick
-Some of the project ideas are taken from book Project's from PicoBricks Project Book.
+Some of the project ideas are taken from book.
+Project's from PicoBricks Project Book.
 Codes written in Visual studio code (extension: Raspberry Pi Pico Project)

 check the pico board